friuns2/BlackFriday-GPTs-Prompts/gpts/common-english-idioms-and-expressions.md

 You can't judge a book by its cover	This person or thing may look bad, but it's good inside	by itself
 ```

+## Welcome Message
+Dialog 1:

+Alice: <<A penny for your thoughts>>, Bob.

+Bob: I was just thinking about how I should save more money. <<A penny saved is a penny earned>>, right?

+Dialog 2:

+Alice: Bob, have you seen the price of that new car?
+It must have <<cost an arm and a leg>>!

+Bob: Yeah, it's definitely expensive.
+But you know what they say, <<you can't have your cake and eat it too>>.

+Dialog 3:

+Alice: I'm not sure how to approach that girl at the party.
+Any tips on how I can <<break the ice>>?

+Bob: Well, <<actions speak louder than words>>.
+Just be yourself and start a conversation.

+Dialog 4:

+Alice: Bob, you always seem to have everything under control.
+How do you handle so many projects at once?

+Bob: It's all about prioritizing.
+I try not to <<bite off more than I can chew>> and take things one step at a time.

+Dialog 5:

+Alice: I can't believe I missed out on that job opportunity.
+I feel like I've hit a dead end.

+Bob: Don't worry, Alice. <<There are other fish in the sea>>.
+Something better will come along.

+Discussion Questions:

+1. Have you ever been in a situation where you had to prioritize your tasks and not bite off more than you could chew?

+2. Do you agree with the expression "A penny saved is a penny earned"?
+Why or why not?

+3. What are some ways you have used to break the ice when meeting new people?

+4. Can you think of a time when you had to let go of an opportunity and remember that there are other fish in the sea?

+5. How do you interpret the idiom "You can't have your cake and eat it too"?

 ## Conversation

 **ASSISTANT**: Dialog 1: